 The Secret to Productive Copywriting

-In order to get work out on time and ensure that the content is of high quality and of interest to the target audience, copywriters have to incorporate a few niche habits into their lives (both at work and at home).
+To get work out on time and ensure that the content is of high quality and interest to the target audience, copywriters have to incorporate a few niche habits into their lives (both at work and home).

 Below are a few of the habits we have noticed that highly productive copywriters seem to have in common as well as a few tips on how you can incorporate these habits into your work ethic.

 Have you ever sat down to write something when you are feeling hungover, tired, or overly stressed out by a hectic lifestyle?
 Chances are that you wouldn’t be able to get many words on paper (or your screen).
-One of the most valuable habits that dedicated and productive copywriters have is a commitment to self-care.
+One of the most valuable habits that dedicated and productive copywriters have are committed to self-care.

-In fact, the NHS encourages the British population to “choose self-care for life”, as they believe that it can greatly enhance an individual’s quality of life at work and at home.
+The NHS encourages the British population to “choose self-care for life”, as they believe that it can greatly enhance an individual’s quality of life at work and home.
 Read more on that [here].

 Self-care is not just about wearing a moisturizing face mask every evening and cutting yourself off from all the stresses of the world.
 It’s about ensuring that you eat healthy, slot a bit of light exercise a few times a week, and most importantly; get enough sleep.